youssef-mansor/TheAgentCompany/servers/gitlab/README.md

 be slow.
 4. Put the downloaded tar file under `servers/gitlab/exports` folder.
 Note that all tar files are ignored by git.
 5. Include the file as part of the Docker image build process.
-If you have the image built locally before, you may want to remove the old one by running `docker container prune; docker image rm servers-gitlab`.
+Then run `make reset-gitlab` to rebuild GitLab image and start GitLab server from a clean state.

 As you can see, the steps 1-3 essentially do a data conversion, transforming data from an external source (GitHub) to GitLab proprietary format.
 You could leverage